openedx/openedx-user-groups/docs/decisions/0005-migration-path-for-legacy-mechanisms.rst

 *******

-Open edX currently uses several user grouping mechanisms (Cohorts, Teams, Enrollment Tracks), each with its own logic, storage, and integration points.
+Open edX currently uses several user grouping mechanisms (Cohorts, Teams, Enrollment Track Groups), each with its own logic, storage, and integration points.
+This fragmentation results in:
-This fragmentation:

 - Complicates maintenance and evolution.
 - Makes it difficult to implement new functionality.